LeonidasVarveropoulos/robot-frc/README.md

 ### More Info
 For more information on how to configure this for you own physical robot vist the repo's [wiki](https://github.com/LeonidasVarveropoulos/robot-frc/wiki) and paper

+# ROS API

+## 1. diff_drive_go_to_goal
+This is a modified documentation of the forked [repo](https://github.com/merose/diff_drive).
+We only use the `diff_drive_go_to_goal` node in this repo.

+### Published Topics

+`distance_to_goal` (std_msgs/Float32)
+  - The distance to the current waypoint it is following

+`cmd_vel` (geometry_msgs/Twist)
+  - The needed velocity to reach your goal

+`diff_drive/goal_achieved` (std_msgs/Bool)
+  - Checks if the singular goal or waypoint within a path is met

+`diff_drive/path_achieved` (std_msgs/Bool)
+  - Checks if the entire path given is complete

+`diff_drive/waypoints_achieved` (diff_drive/BoolArray)
+  - An array of bools that represent all the completed waypoints in he given path

+### Subscribed Topics

+There are two different sets of subscribed topic that work one is for setting a singular simple goal with the default parameters through rviz and the other is setting a path of waypoints with their own set of paremeters for more configurability, this is usaully done in the autonomous.

+`move_base_simple/goal` (geometry_msgs/PoseStamped)
+  - Desired singular goal pose.

+`odom` (nav_msgs/Odometry)
+  - The current robot's pose

+`diff_drive/goal_path` (diff_drive/GoalPath)
+  - Desired path of waypoints with seperate parameters

+### Parameters

+`rate` (float, default: 10)

+  - Rate at which to publish desired velocities (Hz).

+**NOTE: The following params are the default params that will start at the beginning, but will be overwritten by the params specified in the** `diff_drive/goal_path` **msg**

+`max_linear_speed` (float, default: 0.2)

+  - The maximum linear speed toward the goal (meters/second).

+`min_linear_speed` (float, default: 0.1)

+  - The min linear speed toward the goal (meters/second).

+`max_angular_speed` (float, default: 2.0)

+  - The max angular speed toward the goal (radians/second).

+`min_angular_speed` (float, default: 1.0)

+  - The min angular speed toward the goal (radians/second).

+`max_linear_acceleration` (float, default: 1E9)

+  - The max acceleration toward the goal (meters/second).

+`max_angular_acceleration` (float, default: 1E9)

+  - The max angular acceleration toward the goal (radians/second).

+**NOTE: The following inner/outer tolerances work so that the code recognizes that you are within the tolerance when the robot gets within the inner param and will only change to not being in the tolerance if it passes outside of the outer tolerance.
+This is made to avoid situations where the robot is on the edge of the tolerance and keeps switching between states never reaching the goal**

+`linear_tolerance_outer` (float, default: 0.3)

+  - The outer linear tolerance from the goal (meters)

+`linear_tolerance_inner` (float, default: 0.1)

+  - The inner linear tolerance from the goal (meters)

+`angular_tolerance_outer` (float, default: 0.2)

+  - The outer angular tolerance from the goal (radians)

+`angular_tolerance_inner` (float, default: 0.1)

+  - The inner angular tolerance from the goal (radians)

+`forwardMovementOnly` (boolean, default: false)

+  - If true, only forward movement is allowed to achieve the goal position.
+If false, the robot will move backward to the goal if that is the most direct path.

+`ignore_angular_tolerance` (boolean, default: false)

+  - If true, it will only check for the linear tolerances when deciding if it reached a waypoint or goal.
+If false, it will preform normally, checking if both linear and angular are within tolerance

+`Kp` (float, default: 1.0)

+  - Linear distance proportionality constant.
+Higher values make the robot accelerate more quickly toward the goal and decelerate less quickly.

+`Ka` (float: default: 6.0)

+  - Proportionality constant for angle to goal position.
+Higher values make the robot turn more quickly toward the goal.

+`Kb` (float: default: -0.8)
+  - Proportionality constant for angle to goal pose direction.
+Higher values make the robot turn more quickly toward the goal pose direction.
+This value should be negative.